 The Court was officially granted Title IV-E status by Ohio Jobs and Family Services in 2014.
 This status makes the Court eligible for partial cost reimbursement for certain children in court ordered placements.
-This project continues to be a work-in-progress as the Court works diligently identify eligible families and to meet compliance requirements in an effort to obtain a stable funding source to offset expenses incurred toward out-of-home placements.
-In 2017, the Court received reimbursement for administrative, training, and maintenance reimbursement costs in the amount of twenty four thousand thirty-one and 31/100ths Dollars (\$24,031.31) compared to five thousand five hundred sixty-five and 49/100ths dollars (\$5,565.49) in 2016.
+This project continues to be a work-in-progress as the Court works diligently identify eligible families and to meet compliance requirements in an effort to obtain a stable funding source to offset expenses incurred toward out-ofhome placements.
+In 2018, the Court received reimbursement for administrative, training, and maintenance reimbursement costs in the amount of sixty-three thousand five hundred sixty-nine and 91/100ths Dollars (\$63,569.91), compared to twenty four thousand thirty-one and 31/100ths Dollars (\$24,031.31) in 2017 and five thousand five hundred sixty-five and 49/100ths dollars (\$5,565.49) in 2016.

 In recent years, the Court collaborated with Allwell Behavioral Health Services to provide a mental health counselor who could see clients at our site.
-This collaboration has continued successfully throughout 2017.
-2017, the Court has developed closer ties with Muskingum Behavioral Health and Allwell Behavioral Health Services who also have assigned personnel to regular hours inside our building.
+This collaboration has continued successfully throughout 2018.
+In 2018, the Court has developed closer ties with Muskingum Behavioral Health and Allwell Behavioral Health Services who also have assigned personnel to regular hours inside our building.
 By having immediate access to mental health services, the Court is in a better position to fashion dispositions that address issues that contribute to criminal and unruly behavior.
-In addition, we have observed a decrease in missed counseling sessions and have eliminated some transportation issues by scheduling appointments mental health youths' probation and appointments simultaneously.
+In addition, we have observed a decrease in missed counseling sessions and have eliminated some transportation issues by scheduling appointments and mental health vouths' probation appointments simultaneously.

-Staffing in the administrative, clerical, and probation departments stabilized in 2017.
+Staffing in the administrative, clerical, and probation departments stabilized in 2018.
 Staff turnover in the Detention Center continues to be a problem as staff seek better paying positions, both in the corrections and law enforcement professions and elsewhere.
-Although this situation has not resulted in any security or safety issues, we are constantly looking for competent recruits and we continue to work with our County Commissioners to develop a compensation structure for detention staff that will help us attract and retain competent employees with an interest in corrections.
+Although this situation has not resulted in any security or safety issues, we are constantly looking for competent recruits.
+During 2018, Judge Martin, Robert Smith, and Allen Bennett met with the Commissioners and presented with statistics concerning wage rates of comparable detention and correctional facilities throughout the state.
+Ultimately, our commissioners agreed to a three (3) year plan (dependent upon the availability of funds) to raise and bring uniformity to the wage structure of the detention staff.
+This action was long overdue and we are grateful that the current administration heard our pleas and agreed to take meaningful steps to rectify this situation.
+We continue to work with our County Commissioners to attract and retain competent employees with an interest in corrections.

 Roof leaks in our building have been a chronic issue for several years and in recent years has resulted in damage to computer equipment.
 Late this year, the Court applied for and received a substantial grant from the Department of Youth Services to replace the roof of the detention facility.
 This grant requires matching local funds which our commissioners have graciously agreed to provide.
-We expect to have the new roof in place by the fourth quarter of 2018.
+We expect to have the new roof in place by the third quarter of 2019.
 It is an important step in the maintenance and upkeep of our building and will assure the safety of staff, visitors, and residents of the detention facility.